ValokAsura/WindowerAddons/CrystalTrader/readme.md

 In v.1.1.0, the ability to trade seals and crests to Shami in Port Jeuno was added.
 The addon will automatically switch modes if Shami is your target.
 The 5 valid seals are: Beastmen's Seal, Kindred's Seal, Kindred's Crest, High Kindred's Crest, Sacred Kindred's Crest

-In v.1.1.2, the ability to trade moat carp to Joulet or Gallijaux was added
+In v.1.1.2, the ability to trade Moat Carp to Joulet or Gallijaux was added

+In v.1.1.3, the ability to trade Copper Vouchers was added

 Example